Leonard Mesarić

 Leonard Mesarić ([lɛ̌ːɔnar̩d mɛsariːtɕ]; born 10 August 1983) is a Croatian retired footballer who last played for NK Rudeš.

 With Dinamo Zagreb he won the 2010 Croatian Supercup which was his first honour of the career.
 Before joining the Croatian champions, Mesarić played for TŠK Topolovac, Karlovac, Segesta and NK Lokomotiva.
-He also represented Croatian national team at the under-18 and under-19 levels.
+He also represented Croatia national team at the under-18 and under-19 levels.

 Club career

 Mesarić started his career at TŠK Topolovac.
 The club was competing in the Prva HNL and Mesarić made a total of 11 appearances throughout the season.
 TŠK Topolovac finished last and was relegated.
 He continued his career playing for the second and third tier clubs Karlovac and Segesta.
 He made a total of 33 appearances for Karlovac and scored 3 goals, while for Segesta he played 10 matches.
 On 21 January 2007 he gets signed by NK Lokomotiva.
 Mesarić won two consecutive promotions with the new club and the Zagreb club found itself playing in the Prva HNL for the 2009–10 season.
 In Prva HNL he made 12 appearances and scored 1 goal for Lokomotiva before he was transferred to Dinamo Zagreb on 26 June 2009.

 On 27 July 2014, Mesarić signed a one-year contract with Iranian champions Foolad.